Herron School of Art and Design: History

 The Art Association of Indianapolis, formerly the Indiana School of Art, was established in 1883.
 In 1895, John Herron bequeathed most of his fortune (almost $250,000) to the Association, which was headed by suffragette May Wright Sewall.
+Herron, who had moved to Indianapolis about 15 years earlier, owned several rental properties on the near north side and a large farm in Franklin County, Indiana.
+His gift came as a complete surprise to Art Association of Indianapolis members.
 Herron stipulated that the money be used to build a museum and art school in his name.
 (Due to inflation, $250,000 in 1895 would be equivalent to about $7 million in 2014).